Multicenter Privacy-Preserving Model Training for Deep Learning Brain Metastases Autosegmentation: Materials And Methods

+\modified{In order to test the applicability of a single-center trained model for other centers, the UKER pretrained (our own) model was shared to USZ and Stanford respectively, where a bilateral agreement was available.}

-For detection performance, the lesion-wise sensitivity, precision, and average false positive rate (FPR) are used for the evaluation of BM identification accuracy.
-Sensitivity is defined as the number of true positive BM divided by the number of true positive plus false negative BM.
-Precision is defined as the number of true positive BM divided by the number of true positive plus false positive BM.
-FPR is defined as the average number of false positive BM per patient volume. \modified{In this work, any segmentation demonstrating an overlap of at least one voxel with the reference label segmentation was considered a true positive (i.e., no overlap cutoff), since tiny BM contain only a few voxels and some comprise just a single voxel.} Because of the trade-off between sensitivity and precision, F$_\beta$ score is commonly used in many biomedical detection and segmentation tasks:
+For detection performance, the lesion-wise sensitivity, precision, and average false positive rate (FPR) per patient \modified{were} used for the evaluation of BM identification accuracy.
+In this work, any segmentation demonstrating an overlap of at least one voxel with the reference label segmentation was considered a true positive (i.e., no overlap cutoff), since tiny BM contain only a few voxels and some comprise just a single voxel.
+Because of the trade-off between sensitivity and precision, F$_\beta$ score is commonly used in many biomedical detection and segmentation tasks:

-where a larger $\beta$ parameter values sensitivity more than precision.
+where a larger $\beta$ values sensitivity more than precision.
 In this work, F1 and F2 are used.

-In clinical practice, true positive metastases are confirmed first and subsequently their contouring masks will be refined for treatment planning (i.e., \textbf{detection first and contouring later}) \modified{in a manual manner}.
-Therefore, in this work, the contouring accuracy is evaluated \modified{on a per-lesion level for} true positive metastases only.
-Because of partial volume effect, the exact reference boundary of small metastases is very challenging for human expert to determine (annotation errors, e.g., Fig.\,\ref{Fig:BMIdentificationExamples}(j)).
-Conventional DSC is very sensitive to tiny errors for small metastases and Hausdorff distance is sensitive to outlier voxels.
-Therefore, the surface Dice (sDice) score \cite{nikolov2021clinically} with a tolerance of 1\,mm (compensate annotation errors) and 95\% Hausdorff distance (HD95) are better metrics for clinical practice \cite{maier2024metrics} to evaluate the contouring accuracy in this work.
-The definition of sDice is provided in Fig.\,5 of \cite{nikolov2021clinically}, and HD95 is calculated as the 95th percentile of the distances between boundary points of two segmentation masks.
-Note that the conventional Dice scores and Hausdorff distances are reported in the supplementary tables. \modified{All the experiments were repeated 5 times and the unpaired t-test was used for assessing statistical significance.}
+In clinical practice, true positive metastases are confirmed first and subsequently their contouring masks will be refined for treatment planning (i.e., \textbf{detection first and contouring later}) in a manual manner.
+Therefore, in this work, the contouring accuracy is evaluated on a per-lesion level for true positive metastases only. \modified{In addition to the conventional Dice score and Hausdorff distance, the surface Dice (sDice) score \cite{nikolov2021clinically} with a tolerance of 1\,mm and 95\% Hausdorff distance (HD95) are applied to compensate annotation errors.} The definition of sDice is provided in \cite{nikolov2021clinically}, and HD95 is calculated as the 95th percentile of the distances between boundary points of two segmentation masks.
+All the experiments were repeated 5 times and the unpaired t-test was used for assessing statistical significance.